Why ITIL Best Practices Are Critical for Healthcare IT

 Release and Deployment Management

 Today, software updates are frequent and may address known errors exposed through Problem Management—often called “bugs”—or may be in response to a security vulnerability.
-According to Healthcare IT News, recent events in healthcare IT have shown that unpatched vulnerabilities can expose personally identifiable information such as patient records and cause costly Health Insurance Portability and Accountability Act (HIPAA) breaches.
+Recent events in healthcare IT have shown that unpatched vulnerabilities can expose personally identifiable information such as patient records and cause costly Health Insurance Portability and Accountability Act (HIPAA) breaches, according to the American Medical Association.
 The ITIL process of Release and Deployment Management ensures the orderly and timely release of these updates, improving IT services and helping to keep personal information secure.

 The Right ITSM Tool